ZhenkaiShou/alembic/_posts/2019-03-16-Asynchronous Implementation of Deep Q-Network.md

 ```

 ###### Releasing GPU Memory
 When a `worker` finishes its task, it will not release the allocated GPU memory by default.
-To make a `worker` release GPU memory automatically, we need to make small modifications in the code:
+To solve this problem, we need to make small modifications in the code:
 ```python
 if job_name == "ps":
   # Parameter server.